nimblehq/our-team/openings/lead-senior-developer.md

 **We are looking for someone that**
 - Is versatile, curious and interested to learn new technologies.
-- Knows OOP in any language, can be Java, PHP or Ruby and looking to learn new languages.
+- Strong OOP in any language, can be Java, PHP, Python or Ruby and looking to learn new languages.
-- Knows Javascript / Jquery/ JS frameworks (any: Ember, Angular, Backbone, ...)
-CSS / SASS or LESS.
+- Strong Javascript / Jquery/ JS frameworks (any: Ember, Angular, Backbone, write your poison here) CSS / SASS or LESS.
 - Ruby / Rails is a plus
 - Is able to communicate in english.
 - 3+ years of experience.